 - To allow more light to pass under the tree

-It is recommended by the British standard BS3998:2010 that the lifting of a tree’s crown is no more than fifteen percent of the live crown height.
+British standard BS3998:2010 recommends that the lifting of a tree’s crown is no more than fifteen percent of the live crown height.

-Of course, as with everything in life, there are exceptions to every rule and your tree surgeon will be able to advise the best time of year to carry out this type of work for your particular tree, along with advising if this kind of pruning is the best option for your tree.
+A tree surgeon will be able to advise the best time of year to carry out this type of work for your particular tree, along with advising if this kind of pruning is the best option.